-145.(1) An offence against this Act may be prosecuted in a summary way under the Justices Act 1886.

-(2) All fees and costs payable to the Council under this Act, and all penalties ordered by the Council or the Committee to be paid to the Council under this Act, are debts due to the Council.
+- 145.(1) An offence against this Act may be prosecuted in a summary way under the Justices Act 1886. - (1A) A proceeding for an offence against this Act must start- - (a) within 1 year after the commission of the offence; or - (b) within 1 year after the offence comes to the complainant's knowledge, but within 2 years after the commission of the offence. - (2) All fees and costs payable to the council under this Act, and all penalties ordered by the council or the committee to be paid to the council under this Act, are debts due to the council.